woman thinking about her meditation length

 While you can experience some of the above benefits from a single session of meditation, the best way to see long-lasting improvements is by making meditation a part of your daily life.

 Practicing meditation is a lot like practicing a musical instrument or sport.
-Every time you sit down (or lie down or stand up) to meditate, you're training your mind, from shifting the way you process thoughts to improving your connection with your body.
+Every time you sit down (or lie down or stand up) to meditate, you're training your mind, from shifting the way you process thoughts to improving your connection with your body

 And like with any sort of practice, it requires a little patience to practice mindfulness meditation.
 You wouldn't take the stage after one guitar practice or be your team's star athlete after one day of football practice.